Last updated on September 22nd, 2023 at 12:51 pm

 Badminton Rules On Service Faults

-Faults include things such as the shuttle failing to pass over the net or it hitting the ceiling.
-The most common is the shuttle landing outside the boundaries of the court.
+Faults can often include things such as the shuttle failing to pass over the net or it hitting the ceiling.
+The most common being the shuttle landing outside the boundaries of the court.

 FAQ’s – Other Badminton Rules